 I have touched on some general bits of advice regarding French pronunciation.
 I didn’t intend this to be a thorough explanation of French pronunciation, but rather some tips on making it more native like.
 You can find more general tips for French beginners here.

 I recommend that you practice each individual feature of the language that I have described here separately.
 Do a lot of listening.
 Practice reading out loud and recording yourself and see how well you can put the whole package together.
-But when you are speaking with people, just let it all come out naturally and don’t doubt yourself.
+Remember, language learning takes time.
+Finally, when you are speaking with people, just let it all come out naturally and don’t doubt yourself.